Phu255/Nabilarobe-store/README.md

 - Pagination

-- Add image to products
+- Add image to products when edit